 What is eligible for funding?

-Demos funds projects and networks in which civil society comes together and participates in, for example, cultural, political, or social activities.
-Funding can be granted for most forms of collaborative project.
+Demos funds Nordic projects and networks that enable stakeholders in civil society to meet, forge contacts, and work together.
+Funding can be granted for most forms of collaborative project in all areas of society.
 Please note that only civil society organisations can apply for funding.
+The project period must start no earlier than 10 weeks after the application deadline and may last for the subsequent two calendar years.

 The projects can include:

-- The sharing of resources and expertise for opinion-driven initiatives or co-operation around joint events and similar; and
+- the sharing of resources and expertise for opinion-driven initiatives or co-operation around joint events and similar;

-- Commercial projects or commercial activities intended to generate a financial profit
+- commercial projects or activities intended to generate a financial profit

 Who can apply?